TheOdinProject/curriculum/nodeJS/express/routing.md

 app.get("/", (req, res) => res.send("Hello, world!"));
 ```

-`app.get("/"` tells us that this route will match any requests that go through `app` (our whole server) that have the `GET` HTTP verb and are for the `/` path.
+`app.get("/" ...` tells us that this route will match any requests that go through `app` (our whole server) that have the `GET` HTTP verb and are for the `/` path.
 If instead we had the following:

 ```javascript
 app.post("/messages", (req, res) => res.send("This is where you can see any messages."));
 ```

 That would tell us the route matches any `POST` requests to the `/messages` path of our `app`.
 If you sent a `GET` request to the `/messages` path, it would not match this route.
+Each HTTP verb has its own Express route method, and you can also use [app.all()](https://expressjs.com/en/api.html#app.all) to make a route match all verbs.

 <div class="lesson-note" markdown="1">